-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact construction period.
-Licensed operators will collect wastewater from chemical toilets/ septic tanks.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Chemical toilets/ septic tanks will be available at appropriate locations in the PL corridor and in the shared Laydown Area in sufficient number to attend the number of employees expected.
+EPC As soon as the works start and throughout construction period.
+No domestic wastewater will be discharged outside the chemical toilets / septic tanks EPC As soon as the works start and throughout construction period.
+Domestic Wastewater Negligble to Minor Licensed operators will collect wastewater from chemical toilets/ septic tanks.
 Each chemical toilets/ septic tank will generally be collected and emptied before its contents reaches 80% of its capacity.
 EPC As soon as the works start and throughout construction period.
-Septic tanks must be completely emptied before demobilisation to avoid contamination to the ground.
+Negligible Septic tanks must be completely emptied before demobilisation to avoid contamination to the ground.
 The demobilisation procedure will ensure that tanks are not destroyed or damaged during the removal process.
 EPC As soon as the works start and throughout construction period.